visgl/deck.gl/docs/api-reference/composite-layer.md

 ##### `getSubLayerProps`

+Parameters:

+* `subLayerProps` (Object)
+  + `id` (String) - the sublayer id.
+The parent layer `id` will be prepended to the sublayer id.
+  + `updateTriggers` - the sublayer update triggers.
+Will be merged with the parent layer update triggers.

+Returns:

-Returns an object with the properties of the sublayer built using the passed props and key base `Layer` props that `CompositeLayer`s typically forward to their sublayers.
+An object with the properties of the sublayer built using the passed props and key base `Layer` props that `CompositeLayer`s typically forward to their sublayers.
-Prepends the parent layer `id` to the sublayer id and merges `updateTriggers`.

 ##### `shouldRenderSubLayer`